How Your Wedding Day will Rob You, and How to Fight Back

 the magic ingredients.

-Over the last 6 years of filming weddings we’ve seen a lot.
+Over the last ten years of filming weddings, we’ve seen a lot.
 We’ve seen budgets ranging from $7,000 to well over $100,000.
 We’ve seen plastic bouquets and 7 tier cakes.
 Helicopters to Taxi Vans.
-We’ve witnessed elaborate gift exchanges and perfectly practiced dance moves.
+We’ve witnessed elaborate gift exchanges and perfectly practised dance moves.

 We finally came to realise we were looking in the wrong place.
 We realised the key isn’t found in the WHAT of a wedding day, but in the dynamic between WHO is getting married.